socketry/async-container/guides/getting-started/readme.md

 Console.debug "Finished."
 ```

+### Stopping Child Processes

+Containers provide three approaches for stopping child processes (or threads).
+When you call `container.stop()`, a progressive approach is used:

+- **Interrupt** means **"Please start shutting down gracefully"**.
+This is the gentlest shutdown request, giving applications maximum time to finish current work and cleanup resources.

+- **Terminate** means **"Shut down now"**.
+This is more urgent - the process should stop what it's doing and terminate promptly, but still has a chance to cleanup.

+- **Kill** means **"Die immediately"**.
+This forcefully terminates the process with no cleanup opportunity.
+This is the method of last resort.

+The escalation sequence follows this pattern:
+1. interrupt → wait for timeout → still running?
+2. terminate → wait for timeout → still running?
+3. kill → process terminated.

+This gives well-behaved processes multiple opportunities to shut down gracefully, while ensuring that unresponsive processes are eventually killed.

+**Implementation Note:** For forked containers, these methods send Unix signals (`SIGINT`, `SIGTERM`, `SIGKILL`).
+For threaded containers, they use different mechanisms appropriate to threads.
+The container abstraction hides these implementation details.

 ## Controllers

 The controller provides the life-cycle management for one or more containers of processes.
 It provides behaviour like starting, restarting, reloading and stopping.
 You can see some [example implementations in Falcon](https://github.com/socketry/falcon/blob/master/lib/falcon/controller/).
 If the process running the controller receives `SIGHUP` it will recreate the container gracefully.